-To this end, we introduce a version of the MINRES algorithm for block Krylov subspaces which satisfies our requirements.
-This algorithm is built upon the banded Lanczos process of Ruhe \cite{Ruhe1979}, which generates a basis for the block Krylov subspace one vector at a time, rather than in a block fashion.
-Our algorithm can be considered a simplification of the algorithm presented in \cite{ABFH.2000}, which extends Ruhe's banded Lanczos to generalize the nonsymmetric Lanczos process to the block setting, in the case that $\vek A$ is symmetric.
+To this end we introduce a version of the MINRES algorithm for block Krylov subspaces which satisfies our requirements.
+This algorithm is built upon the band Lanczos process of Ruhe \cite{Ruhe1979}, which generates a basis for the block Krylov subspace one vector at a time rather than in a block fashion.
+Our algorithm can be considered a simplification of the algorithm presented in \cite{ABFH.2000}, which extends Ruhe's band Lanczos to generalize the nonsymmetric Lanczos process to the block setting in the case that $\vek A$ is symmetric.
 However, we make modifications to execute some operations in a block fashion.

-We present the theoretical derivation needed to develop a minimum residual method based on the banded Lanczos procedure.
+We present the theoretical derivation needed to develop a minimum residual method based on the band Lanczos procedure.
 We also discuss the simple modifications needed to execute some operations in a block fashion as well as some practical implementation details, to simplify the writing of the code.
-To our knowledge, this is the first paper to provide the implementation details of a block minimum residual algorithm for symmetric matrices.\footnote{Matlab implementation available at \url{http://math.soodhalter.com/software.php}}
+To our knowledge this is the first paper to provide implementation details of a block minimum residual algorithm for symmetric matrices.\footnote{Matlab implementation available at \url{http://math.soodhalter.com/software.php}}

 In the next section, we introduce notation and give a brief review of Krylov subspace methods (both non-block and block).
-In Section \ref{section.bminres}, we derive a version of the block minimum residual method built upon the banded Lanczos method.
-In Section \ref{section.block-minres-impl}, we derive the progressive formulation of this method in detail, built to take advantage of the potential memory savings afforded by the method.
+In Section \ref{section.bminres}, we derive a version of the block minimum residual method built upon the band Lanczos method.
+In Section \ref{section.block-minres-impl}, we derive the progressive formulation of this method in detail, which is built to take advantage of the potential memory savings afforded by the method.
 In Section \ref{section.dep-rhs}, we present modifications to our implementation which accommodate the occurrence of exact or inexact dependence of a candidate block Krylov subspace basis vector.
+In Subsection \ref{subsection.dyn-sub}, we develop a technique to maintain the block size when breakdown occurs.
 In Section \ref{section.conv}, we discuss convergence properties of block methods.
-In Section \ref{section.impl}, special attention is given to how certain data is stored, to keep the scheme as simple as possible.
+In Section \ref{section.impl}, special attention is given to how certain data is stored to keep the scheme as simple as possible.
 In Section \ref{section.num}, we present numerical results.